zaiisao/Documentation/en/Interactive Broadcast/cdn_streaming_unity.md

 Now, you can use the function and see the usage statistics.

 ## Implementation

-Before proceeding, ensure that you implement a basic live broadcast in your project.
+Before proceeding, ensure that you implement basic live interactive streaming in your project.
 See [Start Live Interactive Streaming](../../en/Interactive%20Broadcast/start_live_unity.md) for details.

 Refer to the following steps to push streams to the CDN: